Prenuptial Agreement

 • Can a prenuptial agreement cover child custody and support?

-Prenuptial agreements cannot dictate child custody or child support arrangements.
-Pennsylvania law requires these matters to be determined based on the best interests of the child at the time of divorce or separation.
-However, a prenup can protect the financial interests of children from previous relationships.
+Prenuptial agreements do not decide child custody or child support.
+Pennsylvania courts determine these issues based on the child’s best interests at the time of separation.
+A prenup can, however, protect the financial interests of children from previous relationships.

 • Can a prenuptial agreement be challenged in court?